-If you’re a tenant with us and meet the eligibility criteria below then we can keep your garden maintained for you.
+If you’re a council tenant and you meet the eligibility criteria then you can apply for us to keep your garden maintained for you.

-To be eligible you must be a council tenant and either...
+To be eligible you must be a council resident and either:

 - Receiving Disability Living Allowance (Care or Mobility Component), Attendance Allowance, Constant Attendance Allowance or Mobility Allowance and have no relatives living in Wrexham County Borough, or

-- Part of the Blue Badge scheme operated by social services and have no relatives living within the borough
+- Part of the Blue Badge scheme run by social services and have no relatives living within the borough

 Once we receive your completed application we’ll arrange a home visit to verify the information you’ve given us.